Neighborhoods (Blink-182 album): Music and lyrics

 Bassist/vocalist Mark Hoppus shortly before the album's release.
 "I couldn't write a happy song for this record", he remarked.

-Stylistically, Neighborhoods has been described as alternative rock, pop rock, pop-punk, progressive punk, and post-hardcore.
+Neighborhoods has been described as an alternative rock, pop-punk, progressive punk, and post-hardcore album, with pop rock hooks.
 Pre-release, the album was described by the band as ambitious, weird, and expansive.
 The music of the album was inspired by each musician's tastes: DeLonge's contributions bear hints of stadium rock, Barker infuses hip hop into his drum tracks, and Hoppus felt compelled by "weird indie rock."
 Hoppus stated early on that a goal for the album was to try many new things, but to remain a catchy and "poppy" sensibility.
 The lyricism of the album was influenced by heavy events in each member's life during the latter part of the decade, elements considered dark by Hoppus.
 The band made sure to produce a few throwback songs recalling their sound in the "mid-90s."

 Though DeLonge hoped to retain the angst present in the band's previous work, he wanted to "deliver it in a package that's very modern, using instrumentations and formulas to launch you into different places with music that is not just three-chord pop-punk with riffs".
 He later felt the album was not progressive as he had wished: "I'm thinking, 'Why don't we do this?
 Why don't we create these landscapes?'
 I think we should have been pushing ourselves, and trying to push the genre forward".
 Likewise, Barker felt DeLonge wanted their music to be derivative of groups such as U2 or Coldplay, commenting, "For us, we were always like 'Blink is Blink, man.
 We want to sound like fucking Blink-182'".

 Hoppus wrote lyrics dealing with breakdowns in communication and trust and tackled themes of isolation and confusion, but these lyrics were not specific to any of the band's history.
 He struggled with writing upbeat, happy songs for the album and attributed the dark lyricism to heavy events occurring shortly before the reunion.
 MTV News called Neighborhoods the "bleakest thing Blink have ever done, haunted by specters both real—depression, addiction, loss—and imagined", noting the constant lyrical mention of death in many tracks.
 The album mixes the electronic flourishes of +44 and the "laser-light grandeur" of Angels & Airwaves into what MTV News called "a sound that recalls nothing so much as dark streets and black expanses, mostly of the suburban variety".